yamanhacioglu/laravel-glide/README.md

 ## Testing

-The package includes tests written for the [Pest](https://pestphp.com/) PHP testing framework and can be run by calling:
+The package includes tests written for the [Pest](https://pestphp.com/) PHP testing framework which can be run by calling:

 ```bash
 composer test
 ```

-## Security Vulnerabilities
+## Security

 If you discover any security related issues, please email hello@lukasmu.com instead of using the issue tracker.